 How often do cryptogenic strokes occur?

 Ischemic strokes account for 85% of all strokes.
-These strokes happen when an artery to the brain becomes blocked, usually by a blood clot.
+These strokes happen when an artery to your brain becomes blocked, usually by a blood clot.
 About 25% of ischemic strokes are cryptogenic, meaning that tests do not show a definitive cause.

 What are the remedies for cryptogenic stroke?